 All Around Winners

 According to Morgan Stanley, here are some of the best stocks to own in 2018.
 Last year’s list posted a return of 11.38%, about 1% behind the S&P 500 total return.
 Criteria included stocked rated Overweight by Morgan Stanley analysts and favored by the company’s U.S. Equity Strategy Team.
-Stocks chosen for 2018 included: Alexion Pharmaceuticals (NASDAQ: AXLN), Bank of America (NYSE:BACD), Cisco Systems (NASDAQ:CSCOC), Citigroup (NYSE:CC), Constellation Brands (NYSE:STZC) and several others.
+Stocks chosen for 2018 included: Alexion Pharmaceuticals (NASDAQ: AXLN), Bank of America (NYSE:BACC), Cisco Systems (NASDAQ:CSCOC), Citigroup (NYSE:CB), Constellation Brands (NYSE:STZC) and several others.